rmcanany/SolidEdgeHousekeeper/README.md

 Otherwise, an error indicator
 ![Error](Resources/icons8_Error_16.png) is displayed.

-You can monitor progress with the status bar.
+You can monitor progress on the status bar.
 It shows the number of files processed, the current file, and an estimate of time remaining.

 You can also interrupt the program before it finishes.
-While processing, the Cancel button changes to a Stop button.
+As shown above, while processing, the Cancel button changes to a Stop button.
 Just click that to halt execution.
 It may take several seconds to register the request.
 It doesn't hurt to click it a couple of times.